Leonid S. Metelitsa, MD, PhD

 Our research is focused on the immunobiology and therapeutic applications of Vα24-Jα18-invariant natural killer T cells (NKTs).
 NKTs are an evolutionarily conserved subset of innate lymphocytes that are characterized by expression of an invariant T cell receptor α-chain, Vα24-Jα18, and by reactivity to self- and microbial-derived glycolipids presented by monomorphic HLA class-I-like molecule CD1d.
 NKTs play a critical role in host defense by bridging innate and adaptive immunity, and they are highly conserved between mice and humans.
 Mounting evidence from both murine models and human studies indicates that NKTs have potent anti-tumor properties.
 Through exploring the mechanisms of NKT cell anti-tumor activity, we are developing and testing novel immunotherapeutic strategies against multiple types of cancer.

-Our group was the first to observe that infiltration of NKTs into primary neuroblastoma tumors was associated with favorable clinical outcomes (Metelitsa et al, J Exp Med, 2004; Song et al, J Clin Invest, 2007), a finding that has since been extended to other malignancies.
-Interestingly, most solid tumors do not express CD1d and we found that NKTs indirectly affect tumor growth by recognizing and eliminating tumor-associated macrophages (TAMs), which provide critical stromal support for neuroblastoma cells (Song et al, J Clin Invest, 2009; Liu et al, J Clin Invest, 2012).
+Our group was the first to observe that infiltration of NKTs into primary neuroblastoma tumors was associated with favorable clinical outcomes (Metelitsa et al., J Exp Med, 2004, Song et al., J. Clin Invest, 2007), a finding that has since been extended to other malignancies.
+Interestingly, most solid tumors do not express CD1d and we found that NKTs indirectly affect tumor growth by recognizing and eliminating tumor-associated macrophages (TAMs), which provide critical stromal support for neuroblastoma cells (Song et al., J Clin Invest, 2009 and Liu et al., J Clin Invest, 2012).

-Within the last two years, we have developed cGMP protocols for clinical scale manufacturing of CAR NKT cells.
-These efforts have resulted in initiation of the first clinical trial to test CAR NKT cells in humans (NCT03294954), GINAKIT2.
-This phase 1 trial will specifically evaluate the therapeutic effect of NKT cells expressing a GD2-specific construct in children with neuroblastoma.
-The optimized second-generation CAR construct will be expressed in combination with cytokine IL-15, which we have found to promote NKT cell survival and function within tumor tissues.
+Within the last several years, we have developed cGMP protocols for clinical scale manufacturing of CAR NKT cells.
+The optimized second-generation CAR construct, co-expressing cytokine IL-15 has been found to promote NKT cell survival and function within tumor tissues in pre-clinical models (Clin Canc Res, 2019).
+These efforts have resulted in initiation of the first clinical trial to test CAR NKT cells in humans (NCT03294954).
+This phase 1 trial evaluates safety and therapeutic activity of NKT cells expressing a GD2-specific construct in children with neuroblastoma.
+The initial results demonstrate that the therapy is well tolerated and produces anti-tumor activity in neuroblastoma patients (Heczey et al., Nat Med, 2020).

-In parallel, we are preparing an IND submission for a first-in-human clinical trial of allogeneic NKT cells.
+In parallel, we have initiated a first-in-human clinical trial of allogeneic NKT cells.
 Unlike T cells, NKTs are not allo-reactive and therefore CAR NKTs prepared from healthy donors can be used on demand in cancer patients without costly and time-consuming patient-specific cell manufacturing.
-In this project, NKTs expressing a novel CD19-specific CAR will be tested in patients with B cell malignancies.
+In this trial, NKTs expressing a novel CD19-specific CAR are being tested in patients with B cell malignancies (NCT03774654).

-Our research is supported by grants from NIH/NCI, CPRIT, the Leukemia & Lymphoma Society, Alex’s Lemonade Stand Foundation, the Cookies for Kids’ Cancer Foundation, and a co-development program between BCM and Cell Medica, Ltd.
+Our research is supported by grants from NIH/NCI, CPRIT, the Leukemia & Lymphoma Society, Alex’s Lemonade Stand Foundation, the Cookies for Kids’ Cancer Foundation, and a co-development program between BCM and KUUR Therapeutics, Inc.